polylang/polylang/readme.txt

 * Fix a fatal error when switching to plain permalinks and using multiple domains
 * Fix a conflict with WP Sweep which could corrupt languages
 * Fix title displayed instead of meta description with Yoast SEO > 14.0
+* Fix PHP Notice: Undefined index: wp_the_query in /frontend/choose-lang-content.php on line 92

 = 2.8.4 (2020-11-03) =